|photo by Alice Lum|

 The Chinese residents, the police, and the missionaries of the slum neighborhoods knew and liked him.
 The Chinese “profited with him in exploiting spurious opium dens and other haunts staged for the sole benefit of visitors.”
 Connors was credited with inventing the slang associated with the Bowery area.

-Connors’ first wife, Nellie, died in 1905 and when his second wife, Rosie, died around 1911 “Church withdrew to his humble home and infrequently returned to his old haunts,” said The Times on May 11, 1913.
+Connors’ first wife, Nellie, died in 1905 and when his second wife, Rosie, died around 1911 “Church withdrew to his humble home and infrequently returned to his old haunts,” said The New York Times on May 11, 1913.

 His “humble home” was a three-room apartment on Doyer Street that had been furnished and maintained for him during his life by a provision by Richard K. Fox.
 On May 10, 1913 he told the old black woman, Mrs. Chin, who took care of him “I’m not good for many more days.”
 The woman called several of his friends who surrounded his bedside.